vvv-school/assignment_solve-maze/README.md

 ### Crashing & Accomplishing
 The craft is considered to be a **point** and can crash into obstacles as well as into maze walls.
-By contrast, the maze is solved whenever the craft is driven within the target area (still circular).
+By contrast, the maze is solved whenever the craft is driven into the target area (still circular).

 ## How to proceed
 We provide you with a code controlling the craft that performs a very basic random